DamonX10/grpPRINTF/README.md

 0x11.
 C - printf
 powered by ALX & Holberton
-This project was done by Victor & Samuel.
+This project was done by The boys
-This is a group project, the group work was split equally.
+This is a group project, the group work was split equally to an extent